Alimen/ColoringProblem/README.md

 Important Source Files
 ----------------------
-Release/ColoringProblem.html - HTML enrtypoint for the project
+release/ColoringProblem.html - HTML enrty point for the project

 TODO
 ----
-* HUD for displaying player/level/uncolored area count infomation
 * New background images
 * A tutorial
 * Logo animation